 Ultimately, the City of Ventura received the adobe and a large land parcel from the Max Fleischman Foundation that included 450 acres that extended from the Olivas Adobe to the ocean, where the Olivas Golf Course, the San Buenaventura Water Reclamation Facility and the Harbor are now located.
 The Park includes exhibits, extensive gardens, and the restored adobe buildings.

 The Park is located at 4200 Olivas Park Drive in Ventura.
-Grounds are open from 10 a.m. to 4 p.m. on weekdays and 10 a.m. and 4 p.m. on weekends.
+Grounds are open from 11 a.m. to 4 p.m. on weekdays and 10 a.m. and 4 p.m. on weekends.
 Free admission.
-Costumed docent-led tours take place on weekends from 10 a.m. to 3 p.m. (tour tickets are $5 for adults and $3 for children under 12 and seniors and free to under 4).
+Costumed docent-led tours of the house take place on weekends from 11 a.m. to 3 p.m. (tour tickets are $5 for adults and $3 for children under 12 and seniors and free to under 4).
 For more information, visit www.olivasadobe.org or call 805.658.4728.